How to Prepare for May 2021 Level 1 CFA® Exam in 3 Months?

 If a topic is said to be difficult, it means that the concepts it covers are considered difficult.
 It does not have to mean it will take you long to acquire the topic.

-Based on topics difficulty, we proposed what we call Soleadea Topic Sequence, where we mix moderate, difficult, and easy topics plus – when possible – put topics thematically into pairs, namely QM, PM, FRA, CF, FI, EI, DI, AI, ECO, Ethics.
+Based on this topic difficulty, we proposed what we call Soleadea Topic Sequence, where we mix moderate, difficult, and easy topics plus – when possible – put topics thematically into pairs, namely QM, PM, FSA, CI, FI, EI, DER, AI, ECO, Ethics.

 So, first comes moderate QM, then easy PM.
-FRA being difficult is matched thematically with easy CF, and so is difficult FI and easy EI.
-Last but not least, there is difficult but short DI followed by easy, bite-sized AI, and moderate ECO.
+FSA being difficult is matched thematically with easy CI, and so is difficult FI and easy EI.
+Last but not least, there is difficult but short DER followed by moderate, bite-sized AI, and easy ECO.
 As far as Ethics go – you can do it either at the beginning or at the end of your prep.
 You can go for the Soleadea Topic Sequence when you set up your CFA exam study plan or you can quickly DRAG&DROP topics in your study plan options to get your desired topic order.

 If you happen to REALLY struggle with something while studying, be careful not to lose too much time on it.
 Instead, consider leaving it out (at least for the time being) in favor of other concepts & problems.
-Go back to it when you feel you can afford it.
+Go back to it if you still have time before your exam.

 Efficiency of Level 1 CFA Exam Topics